 You can make a 'declaration’ at any register office.
 The registrar taking the declaration will send it to the relevant register office, along with your payment for any certificates.
 Payment is posted so must be a cheque or postal order.
 Your certificates will be sent to you by post.
 This could take up to 10 days and may delay the funeral arrangements.
 If you make a declaration the death will not be registered at the office, we will not hold any records or be able to provide copies, either at the time of taking the details or in the future.

 If the doctor has referred the death to the Coroner the Registrar will need written authorisation from the Coroner that no further investigations are necessary and the death can be registered.
 You will only be able to register the death once this paperwork has been received by the Registrar.
 Please tell us if the Coroner has been involved when you make your appointment.

 More information about the Coroner

-Appointments are available at the Buckinghamshire Register Office in central Aylesbury from Monday to Friday or at the Buckingham Centre on alternate Thursdays (we cannot accept card payments at Buckingham).
+Appointments are available at the Buckinghamshire Register Office in central Aylesbury Monday to Friday or at the Buckingham Centre on alternate Thursdays (we cannot accept card payments at Buckingham).
 Map

 - Beaconsfield Old Town Registration Office from Monday to Friday